DataIntellectTech/TorQ-Amazon-FinSpace-Starter-Pack/docs/06-clustercreation.md

         <img src="workshop/graphics/rdb_add_code.png" alt="RDB Add Code" width="90%"/>
     </p>

-12. Select next to go to the next page.
+12. Select `Next` to go to the next page.

-13. Select your previously created [VPC ID](https://docs.aws.amazon.com/vpc/latest/userguide/create-vpc.html), [Subnets](https://docs.aws.amazon.com/vpc/latest/userguide/create-subnets.html), and Security Groups (we can use the readilty available default), then select next to go to the next page.
+13. Select your previously created [VPC ID](https://docs.aws.amazon.com/vpc/latest/userguide/create-vpc.html), [Subnets](https://docs.aws.amazon.com/vpc/latest/userguide/create-subnets.html), and Security Groups (we can use the readilty available default), then select `Next` to go to the next page.

 14. In the `Savedown database configuration` section, select your database in the `Database name` dropdown menu.